 Many beauty products contain small amounts of chemicals, including EDCs and lead.
 James recommends starting with the products that are used the most often and on the biggest areas such as moisturizers, sunscreen, and shampoos.
 Many people are surprised to hear the U.S. Food and Drug Administration does not require safety testing for personal care and cosmetic products, so it’s up to the consumer to check labels.

 Replace plastic bottles with stainless steel or glass.
 The dangers of BPA are well known, but the plastics used to replace it (like bisphenol S aka BPS) are also thought to contain EDCs, according to the EWG and James.
 Never heat food in the microwave in plastic as this can lead to chemicals such as phthalates leaching into it, and replace non-stick cookware as these are made with PFCs.

 All of the experts interviewed were keen to emphasize that we should not be lying awake at night (on our non-organic mattresses) panicking.
 “I know it’s hard to not freak out about this stuff as you begin to educate yourself,” James says.
 “But it’s helpful to remember that it’s all about cumulative risk.
 No one item in the home is going to make or break your family’s health.”

 “It’s not a life or death situation,” Dr. Ginsberg agrees.
 “There are a lot of low-level risks out there.
-We are doing much better today than we were when I was a kid.
-We don’t want to overwhelm people because then [they] will be paralyzed.”
+We don’t want to overwhelm people.”

 “All of these changes combine to reduce our body burden of chemical exposure,” Leibe adds.
 “They’re small changes but very, very important to reducing the number of chemicals we’re exposed to that lead to adverse health impacts.”